 Who should attend?

 The course is primarily intended for young researchers at the PhD or MSc. stages of their careers and industrial staff who intends to work with ostracods or just started to do so.
 People holding a postdoctoral position are also welcome.
-The number of participants will be limited to thirty.
+The number of participants will be limited to 28.

-• Dr Ilaria Mazzini, CNR-IGAG, Monterotondo, Italy
+Dr Ilaria Mazzini, CNR-IGAG, Monterotondo, Italy

-• Prof Steffen Mischke, Earth Sciences, University of Iceland
+Prof Steffen Mischke, University of Iceland, Iceland

-• MSc Olga Schmitz, MPI-GEA Jena
+Dr Olga Schmitz, MPI-GEA Jena, Germany

-• Dr Anton Waltschew, Nuremberg
+Dr Anton Waltschew, Nuremberg; Germany

 Registration